-- (6) Remedies and Sanctions.
-Failure to comply with subsection (j) is grounds for sanctions against a self-represented litigant.
-Upon motion by a party or interested person or sua sponte, the court may order remedies for a violation of any requirements of subsection (j).
-Following notice and an opportunity to respond, the court may impose sanctions if such filing was not made in good faith. - (7) Motions Not Restricted.
-This rule does not restrict a self-represented litigant's right to request a protective order or to move to file a document under seal or to request the court seal a document. - (8) Application.
+- (4) Motions Not Restricted.
+This rule does not restrict a self-represented litigant's right to request a protective order or to move to file a document under seal or to request the court seal a document. - (5) Application.
 This rule does not affect the application of constitutional provisions, statutes, or rules regarding confidential information or access to public information.